aglantzrbc/belly-button-challenge/README.md

 ### 4. ACKNOWLEDGEMENTS

-In addition to using the resources listed above, the author acquired query responses in OpenAI's [ChatGPT](https://chat.openai.com/) 3.5 platform and the [VSCode GitHub Copilot](https://github.com/features/copilot) app V1.
+In addition to using the resources listed above, the author acquired query responses in OpenAI's [ChatGPT](https://chat.openai.com/) 3.5 and 4.0 platforms, and the [VSCode GitHub Copilot](https://github.com/features/copilot) app V1.

 The author also consulted code and results from similar projects publicly accessible in [GitHub](https://github.com/) repositories and recoverable through [Google](https://www.google.com/) and comparable search engines: